geomob/geomob-website/_posts/2019-08-31-aug-12th-geomob-muc-details.markdown

 Our third #geomobMUC will take place on 12th of September.
 Many thanks to [WERK1 München](https://en.werk1.com/) at Atelierstraße 29 ([map](https://goo.gl/maps/hf6tVqdELXykDEbx5))
 for hosting us.
-Doors will open at 18:00, all talsk will be in English.
+Doors will open at 18:00, all talks will be in English.

 Please note - you will need to register in advance, so we have a sense of how many people will attend.
 [Please do so here](https://www.meetup.com/de-DE/Geomob-Munich-geomobMUC/events/263009646/).
 Danke!